jppay/ebi-technical-assessment/1-REST/README.md

 http://localhost:5000/ga4gh/drs/v1/objects/8e18bfb64168994489bc9e7fda0acd4f
 ```
 **Expected Response Status Code:** 200

+## 8. Testing the service
+To test the service, refer to the instructions in the Testing folder
 ## NOTE:
 when you are done using the DRS Starter Kit, to bring down the docker containers use the following commands
 ```